The Palisades region of the Sierra Nevada is located west of the town of Big Pine.

 This is my favorite way, although it involves route finding, bushwhacking,

-boulder hopping, creek crossings, etc.
+boulder hopping, creek crossings, etc. If you don't wear crampons, this route

 The southwest face of Mt Sill can be reached from Big Pine also